How to Just Quit and Travel the World

 Prepare for eventualities.
 This is a funny one: Have you been right to prepare for eventualities if nothing happens—or have you been wrong?
 (Maybe not a good “right or wrong” question.)
 Knocking on wood, five+ months into my travels everything has played out well, well in a sense of that I had no emergency and was well equipped for any bump along the way.
-The philosopher in me is of the view that you can skip this step if you subscribe to the adequate beliefs, but the side of me that likes certainty says it has been good to prepare.
+The philosopher in me is of the view that you can skip this step if you subscribe to the adequate beliefs, but the part of me that likes certainty says it has been good to prepare.
 So for the moment I advise to make provisions for the case something happens.
-You plan to leave everything behind and just travel, so you don’t want to risk getting your entire world spoiled.
+You plan to leave everything behind and just travel, so you don’t want to risk getting your entire trip derailed.

 Brief your emergency contacts, and keep them posted.
 I was a bit vague on the last point but here I can add detail in that it’s important to have at least one person who knows where you are and who can help if something goes wrong.
 I have three contacts who know where I am, through a regularly updated Google spreadsheet, one of them even with secondary equipment and documents to deploy in the worst case.
 (Again, knocking on wood.)
 That mustn’t be heavy-handed but again, here we’re talking about heading out and going where the wind blows us, so while we don’t want to attract disaster it’s good if at least someone has a clue where to start a search if something goes sour.